fsprojects/BioProviders/README.md

 This package contains F# Type Providers for exploring remote genomic data sources and accessing their data files.
 Parsing of the data is performed by [.NET Bio](https://github.com/dotnetbio/bio).

 ## Releases
-The first release to NuGet is currently in progresss.
+The first release to NuGet is currently in progress.

 ## Support
 The following databases and their associated datafiles are currently supported: